Watch Romero Britto Talk About the Rise of His Pop Art Empire

-From painting on newspapers as a child to displaying his signature style seen across the globe, Romero Britto’s goal has always remained the same.
+Whether he was painting on newspapers as a child or displaying his signature style in galleries across the globe, Romero Britto has always had the same goal.

 “I hope when people see my art they have a big smile on their face and a huge one in their heart,” Britto says.

-The internationally-renowned Pop artist talks about his rise to fame in Park West Gallery’s newest video.
+The internationally-renowned Pop artist talks about his rise to fame in this video from Park West Gallery.
 Known for his brightly-colored style that blends Pop Art and Cubism, Britto has become a global phenomenon—becoming one of the few living artists to truly bridge the gap between commercial success and critical acclaim.

 But Britto wasn’t always famous.
-One of nine children, he was born and raised in Recife, Brazil.
+One of nine children, he was born and raised in relative poverty in Recife, Brazil.
 He found inspiration from local artists and painted on every surface he could find.
-Eventually, a trip to Europe exposed him to artwork by Pablo Picasso and Henri Matisse, inspiring him to become an artist.
+Eventually, a trip to Europe exposed him to artwork by Pablo Picasso and Henri Matisse, motivating him to become an artist.

-Britto immigrated to Miami in 1988, where he has remained since.
-His artwork gained international attention when working with Absolut Vodka for a high-profile ad campaign.
+Britto immigrated to Miami in 1988, where he has resided ever since.
+His artwork gained international attention in 1989 while working with Absolut Vodka on a high-profile ad campaign.
 Since then, Britto has established himself as one of the world’s top Pop artists.